 Examines complex health problems that affect individuals and families across the lifespan.
-Students analyze the multiple factors contributing to major chronic health problems of contemporary American society, and discuss services for disease prevention, health restoration, and rehabilitation.
-Pre- or co-requisite: NSG 301, 311, 313, 331.
-Corequisite: NSG 419.
+Students analyze the multiple factors contributing to major chronic health problems of contemporary American society.
+Emphasis is given to the way in which individuals as members of families and other social groups adapt to the trajectory of the disease process.
+The course also examines the role of the nurse as a member of the interdisciplinary team that provides services for disease prevention, health restoration, and rehabilitation.
+Open to all majors.